sychan/kb_sdk_docs/source/tutorial/6_inputsoutputs.rst

                 Assembly
             short-hint: |
                 The assembly to filter (will be overwritten)
-            long-hint: |
-                Genome assembly where we want to filter out fragments that are below a minimum
         min_length:
             ui-name: |
                 Min Length Threshold
             short-hint: |
                 All contigs below this length will be removed
-            long-hint: |
-                All contigs will be filtered out of the assembly that are shorter than the given length

 Edit the file and add the ``max_length`` parameter.
 The new lines might look like: